Hughes launches India's first HTS broadband service | Technology

 ''With the new HTS capabilities powered by ISRO satellites, we are confident that HCI will continue to deliver excellent quality satellite broadband services and further enhance the connectivity experience that accelerates India's digital transformation,'' ISRO chairman S Somnath told reporters here.

-Shivaji Chatterjee, Executive Communications, Hughes Communication India (HCI), said the HTS service was launched a year ago in northern parts of the country, including in the frontier areas of Galwan valley in Ladakh.
+Shivaji Chatterjee, Executive Vice President and business head, Hughes Communication India (HCI), said the HTS service was launched a year ago in northern parts of the country, including in the frontier areas of Galwan valley in Ladakh.

 He said the nationwide commercial launch came after the government came out with a policy to use shared infrastructure gateways.
 Chatterjee said the initial HTS broadband service will begin with internet speeds between 2-10 Mbps (Megabits per second).